 BMW has now completed the range roll-out, with a full range of trims and a broad line-up of engines from 316i to 335i.
-There are now xDrive all-wheel drive versions of the 320i, 320d and 330d too, for all-weather grip and a huge amount of added all-year round practicality.
-For the money, there are few better premium all-rounders.
+There are now xDrive all-wheel drive versions of the 320i, 320d, 330d and 335d too, for all-weather grip and a huge amount of all-year round practicality.
+There really are few better premium all-rounders.

 Bigger it may be, but it doesn’t feel it on the road.
 Like the saloon, this is a superb driver’s car, with roll-free and engaging handling that encourages exploitation of the engine’s oft-prodigious power.
 The 3-Series has become fun again.
 Shame not all motors bring the aural fizz of old: the four-cylinder 328i is swift, but sounds uninspiring.
 Still, there’s always the 330d six-pot, which is even faster and greener…